The Gospel Is Not About Behavior Modification

 I aspire to be a pastor someday.
 I obtained my degree in Religion from Liberty University last December, hoping that I will get to preach and teach for a living.
 Because of this, I pay close attention to what is actually being said at these things.
-Right now, I’ve been getting hands-on training at my church, Crosspoint, and I speak at other churches on Sunday mornings here and there.
+Right now, I’ve been getting hands-on training at my church, Crosspoint, and I speak at other churches on Sunday mornings from time to time.

 Some speakers I witnessed taught the gospel and did a phenomenal job.
 They spoke truth and it was fruitful.
-For others, there’s been a consistent theme preached within my radar.
-It’s been the behavior modification theme.
+Others, however, simply taught about behavior modification.
 And it’s been sad.
 Preachers that try to enforce behavior modification within the church miss the opportunity to teach the depths & riches of the gospel.

 First, know that I am a big fan of conferences.
 I gave my life to Christ at one in 2010.
 God shows up when people gather to worship him.
 Making high school students enjoy summer camps usually involves funny content and playing games.
 I’m not against those things.
-It helps the boys and girls enjoy being away from home more.
+It helps the boys and girls enjoy being away from home.
 If you can make some kids laugh then they’re going to see you as a more credible speaker when you drop the heavy stuff later.
 I get it.
-Share some jokes, share funny stories from family memories, then blast them with the gospel.
-This has been the usual pattern.
+Share some jokes, share funny stories, then blast them with the gospel.
+This has been the usual pattern..

 Many need to hear this plain explanation even if they have grown up in church their whole life.
 Why?
 I believe that the gospel is not only how we get saved, but is for all peoples of all spiritual ages.
 Tim Keller states that “the gospel is not just the ABC of Christianity, but the A to Z.” We never outgrow our need for the gospel.
 It is the power of God.
 It sanctifies us.
 Whether you’re 2 years old (spiritually) or 80 years old (spiritually), you need the gospel.

-Here’s why I really wanted to write this post, you cannot atone for your own sins.
-So, it’s really an atonement thing.
+Here’s why I really wanted to write this post: You cannot atone for your own sins.
 Changing your behavior doesn’t do anything to cover former sins or future ones.
-Many people today need to get this.
-What we need is to connect to Jesus.
+We need to connect to Jesus.
 If you’re going to speak at a conference any time soon please don’t talk about behavior modification.
 Teach the gospel.

 My heart has been heavy for people who hear “try harder.”
 You need to submit and lay it all down at the feet of Jesus.
 If you are someone who feels like trying harder is what needs to happen in your spiritual life, it’s a false security.
 The apostle Paul said it like this to those in Galatia, “For all who rely on works of the law are under a curse,” (Gal.
 3:10).
 By the way, the book of Galatians hits on this stuff really well.
 I encourage you to read the book (only 6 chapters).